 How Long Do OLEDs Last?

 Researchers and consumers are both very interested in how long OLEDs last.
 Issues like black spots, burn-in, and pixel failure still affect OLED devices.
-However, developments in OLED technology have worked to tackle these issues and improve device lifespan.
+However, developments in OLED technology, including improvements in OLED fabrication with glove boxes and spin coaters, have worked to tackle these issues and improve device lifespan.

 OLED phone screen